informalsystems/unclog/tests/full/expected-sorted-by-release-date.md

 - [Component 2](2nd-component)
   - Gargle the truffle
+  - Travel the gravel
   - Laugh at the gaggle
-  - Travel the gravel

 ### FEATURES

 - General
+  - Nibble the bubbles
   - Carry the wobbles
-  - Nibble the bubbles
 - component1
   - Fasten the handles
   - Hasten the sandals
 - [Component 2](2nd-component)
+  - Waggle the juggle
   - Drizzle the funnel

+## v0.1.1

+*31 Mar 2021*

+### BUG FIXES

-  - Waggle the juggle
+- Some emergency patch for the old release line

 ## v0.2.0